KygoSkyrus/skychat/NOTES.md

 http://www.geero.net/2017/05/how-to-encrypt-a-google-firebase-realtime-database/
 - in the info of the app (on the bottom right) add that to keep the account and secure we have made ur account private, you can change it anytime... your msgs are end to end encrypted, other info
-- change fonts
 -[need testing] on server only allow requests from the own skychat client
+- uncommemt user search code for dynamic data
-- add a feedback account named "skychat" by default in chat
+- add a feedback account named "skychat" by default in chat [done]
-- uncommemt user search code for dynamic data on mobile
-- signin ui is messsed up
-- signup is acting crazy
-- modals width are too low
-- fonts are too cursive
+- change vh to dvh
+- change api call to live server api

 **Style**